 - Louisiana Governor’s Essential Infrastructure Fact Sheet

-Although there is a lot of helpful information and resources available, remain aware and don’t fall victim to scams.
+Although there is a lot of helpful information and resources available, remain aware and do not fall victim to scams.
 In this graphic, the U.S. Office of Inspector General provides several tips on avoiding grant fraud, loan fraud or phishing.

 As they always do, our regional economic development allies have risen to the challenge and have gotten creative to reach small businesses in need.
-For example, several have either hosted or scheduled webinars that include accountants and tax experts sharing tips and tools on navigating through the pandemic.
-Here are some existing or scheduled webinars that may be of interest to you:
+For example, several have either hosted or scheduled webinars that include accountants and tax experts sharing tips and tools on navigating through the pandemic, creating programs, resources and COVID-19 pages for business on their website.

 Click on your region in the map or list below to learn more about the resources in your specific area: